ChinomnsoC/go-exercises-with-exercism/README.md

 Learning Golang from scratch using the exercism track.
 Documenting my learnings.

+## Day 3

+1. Learned about string manipulation in golang.
+2. Particularly learned about the `strings` package with contains many useful functions.
+3. Learned to use `ReplaceAll`, `TrimSpace` and `Repeat`.
+4. I think my favorite is `Repeat` because you can just tell it to repeat a string as many times as you want or specify.

 ## Day 1 and 2

 1. Learned that in Golang, there are comments conventions for the package, the functions, and the variables.
 Package comments should describe what the package does, and should begin with "Package", then the name of the package.